WebFuzzing/EvoMaster/docs/blackbox.md

 * `java -jar core/target/evomaster.jar`: execute the _EvoMaster_ core process.
   The executable `evomaster.jar` must be either [downloaded](download.md) or [built from source](build.md) (in which case it will end up under the `core/target/` folder of the cloned repository).
+   Alternatively, you can just run `evomaster` if it was installed via `pip`.
 * `--blackBox true`: technically, a redundant parameter, as black-box testing is the default mode since version 6.0.0.
 It can be omitted.
 * `--schema ...`: URL of where the OpenAPI/Swagger schema is.
 The location of the API will be inferred from this schema (e.g., from `host` and `servers` tags).
 If such info is missing, then the API is assumed to be on same host as the schema.
 If needed, the API host location can be changed with the optional `--base` (which overrides what specified in the schema).
 * `--outputFormat JAVA_JUNIT_4`: must specify how the tests will be generated, e.g., in Java